 Just holding a Marriott branded credit card gets you a free night certificate.
 Use it at a dozen different Marriot properties Category 5 or under including the HUUS Hotel which normally costs $250-$400 a night!

 There are also five IHG (Holiday Inn and Crowne Plazas) properties in Zurich, Lucerne, and Schindellegi where you can use a free IHG Anniversary Night certificate.
 You can earn the certificate just for holding the IHG Rewards Club Premier Card and paying the $89 annual fee.
-The card will also earn 80,000 IHG Rewards points after spending $2,000 in the first three months of card membership.

 On top of free night certificates, Switzerland is a great place to cash in your hard-earned hotel points.
 For example, both the Crowne Plaza and Holiday Inn properties in Zurich can be booked for 30,000 points each night.
 Combining 60,000 points from the IHG card’s welcome bonus offer mentioned above with a free night certificate can get you three free nights at either property.